Pontiac G6: Motorsports

 The G6 was used in the GT class of Rolex Sports Car Series as a replacement for the Pontiac GTO.R after the GTO went out of production.
 The cars are referred to as GXP.Rs and built by GM's endorsed chassis constructor, Pratt & Miller.

 It is powered by the LS2 V8 engine that produces approximately 450 hp.
-Weight saving features include carbon fiber body panels, shatter-resistant polycarbonate windows.
+Weight saving features include carbon fiber body panels and shatter-resistant polycarbonate windows.
 The custom tube-frame chassis is not related to the road car's chassis and the 6-speed gearbox delivers power to the rear wheels.
 The front and rear fenders flared to cover the wide, 18-inch wheels and class-spec Hoosier racing tires.
 A rear wing reminiscent of sports option package on the race car is fitted at the back, underneath the proper racing rear wing.

 The G6 GXP also raced in the NHRA Powerade Drag Racing Series Pro Stock class for Warren Johnson Racing.

 Yearly United States sales

 Recalls

 There have been four NHTSA formal recalls for the Pontiac G6.

 The first recall (NHTSA Campaign 06V417000) was for Pontiac G6 cars with aftermarket seat upgrades.
 To expedite sales at some dealerships, GM authorized seats to be replaced with leather seats as a dealer-installed option.
 This change could cause the passenger air bag sensor to not detect an occupant.
 GM took the rare step of buying back any cars that had this dealer installed option.

 The second recall (NHTSA Campaign 09V036000) affected 8,012 MY 2005-2006 G6 vehicles, and corrected a potential corrosion that affected brake light wiring, and could cause brake lights to not illuminate.

-On September 21, 2012, General Motors recalled 473,841 vehicles involving the Chevy Malibu, Pontiac G6 and Saturn Aura from model years 2007 through 2010 equipped with four-speed automatic transmissions.
+On September 21, 2012, General Motors recalled 473,841 vehicles involving the Chevy Malibu, Pontiac G6, and Saturn Aura from model years 2007 through 2010 equipped with four-speed automatic transmissions.
 The problem is a condition that could make cars roll when in park.
-The recall affects 426,240 in the United States, 40,029 in Canada and 7,572 in other markets.
+The recall affects 426,240 in the United States, 40,029 in Canada, and 7,572 in other markets.

 This recall is an expansion of a much smaller 2011 recall on certain 2009/2009.5 MY vehicles which experienced the same condition.
 GM expanded the recall in 2012 after finding the problem was not isolated to that model year.

-In 2014 GM has recalled the vehicle regarding a condition in which the transmission shift cable may fracture.
+In 2014, GM recalled the vehicle regarding a condition in which the transmission shift cable may fracture.
 The fracture prevents the driver from selecting gears and may cause the vehicle to move in an unintended direction.